-Consistent with the secondary objective to describe TMC278 LA concentration in cervicovaginal fluid and rectal fluid in participants, and in cervicovaginal tissue in a subset of approximately 24 participants (US sites only), the following endpoint will be assessed:
+Consistent with the secondary objective to describe TMC278 LA concentration in cervicovaginal fluid and rectal fluid in participants, and in vaginal tissue in a subset of approximately 24 participants (US sites only), the following endpoint will be assessed:

-• Parent/metabolite concentration in cervicovaginal fluid, rectal fluid, and cervicovaginal tissue.
+• Parent/metabolite concentration in cervicovaginal fluid, rectal fluid, and vaginal tissue.

-Blood, fluids and tissue samples will be collected for PK analysis as outlined in Appendix I. Blood will be collected at Enrollment and visits at Weeks 4, 6, 8, 12, 20, 28, 36, 44, 52, 64 and 76.
+Blood, fluids and tissue samples will be collected for PK analysis as outlined in Appendix I. Blood will be collected at Enrollment and visits at DOT #3 and Weeks 2, 4, 6, 8, 12, 14, 20, 28, 36, 44, 52, 64 and 76.